pruthvz/project-atlas/README.md

 ♠ project atlas still in progress, visit this repository later.

 ↓ Bug Fixes ↓
-Sub Nav for navigating around.
-Move Objects From the landing page into its own separate file.
+Move Objects From the landing page into its own separate file, API Section Needs Finishing,
+Add More Web Resources,
+Working with Netlify